pangeacyber/pangea-mcp-proxy/README.md

 # Pangea MCP proxy

-Protect any MCP server from malicious entities and confidential PII.
-The Pangea MCP proxy secures any existing MCP stdio-based server with the [Pangea AI Guard][] service, guarding tools' inputs and outputs from content like malicious IP addresses and Social Security numbers.
+Protect any MCP server.
+Now with 99% less prompt injection!
+The Pangea MCP proxy secures any existing MCP stdio-based server with the Pangea AI Guard service, guarding tools' inputs and outputs.

+What it does: Protect MCP servers from common threat vectors by running all MCP server I/O through Pangea AI Guard, which blocks:

+- Prompt injections (yes, even the ones wrapped in a riddle)
+- Malicious links, IPs, domains (via CrowdStrike, DomainTools, WhoisXML threat intel)
+- 50 types of confidential information and PII
+- 10 content filters, including toxicity, self harm, violence, and filtering by topic
+- Support for 104 spoken languages

+Bonus: It stores your AI Guard token safely in Pangea Vault, with automatic rotation.

+Extra bonus: Each request to AI Guard and its detection results are logged to your Secure Audit Log, giving you an immutable trail of activity for audits, debugging, and incident response.

 ## Prerequisites